nautobot/nautobot/nautobot/docs/development/core/application-registry.md

 ]
 ```

---- 2.0.0
-    The `plugin_jobs` registry has been replaced by [`nautobot.core.celery.register_jobs`](../../user-guide/platform-functionality/jobs/index.md#writing-jobs) which should be called at import time by any App that provides jobs.

 ### `plugin_template_extensions`

 App content that gets embedded into core Nautobot templates.
 The store comprises Nautobot models registered as dictionary keys, each pointing to a list of applicable template extension classes that exist.
 An example: